 - 4 Factors to consider when deciding if replacing the refrigerator compressor will be worth it

 Can a damaged refrigerator compressor be repaired?

 Compressors don’t quit early or easily – but when they do, it means a lot of headaches will be coming your way.

 While yes, you can certainly repair a damaged compressor, it may not be worth it.
 Replacing a refrigerator compressor entails removing the Freon carefully so that it will not escape, then using a blow torch to remove the faulty compressor.
-After that, the technician will solder the replacement compressor and then recharge the Freon.
-Needless to say, this will be expensive.
+After that, the technician will solder the replacement compressor on to the fridge and then recharge the Freon.
+Needless to say, this whole operation will be expensive.

 Note: Yes, you will need a technician for this; DIY-ing a compressor replacement is dangerous.
 If done poorly, the refrigerant gas might build up and cause an explosion.
 It might also escape and pollute the environment.